dbpedia/dbpedia-wiktionary/README.md

 Precompiled executables, config files and working examples for http://dbpedia.org/Wiktionary

 ##Preamble
 The jar file might be a bit outdated.
+Currently, we are looking for a good place for the config files.
-The configs however are recent and up to date.
-They are included into the git repo here: https://github.com/dbpedia/extraction-framework/tree/master/wiktionary So please push ypur changes to here (Maybe we will refactor )
+The configs in this repo should be recent and up to date.
+They will be included into the git repo here: https://github.com/dbpedia/extraction-framework/tree/master/wiktionary So please push your changes to here.

 ##Files & Folders
-dbpedia-wiktionary.jar -> executable java file
+* dbpedia-wiktionary.jar -> executable java file
-config.properties.default -> default config file, please modify it to your needs wiktionary-dump -> folder with input files, please download from http://dumps.wikimedia.org/backup-index.html output -> folder for the created RDF files config -> folder with config files, that configure how RDF triples are extracted
+* config.properties.default -> default config file, please modify it to your needs
+* sample-xml-dumps -> folder with example input files
+* config -> folder with config files, that configure how RDF triples are extracted

+The DBpedia framework has an automated download mechanism to download dumps from: http://dumps.wikimedia.org/backup-index.html
+Documentation is being moved to the main Githib Wiki: https://github.com/dbpedia/extraction-framework/wiki

 ## Working example
 After you checkout, you should be immeadiately able to run a working example:
-<code>java -jar dbpedia-wiktionary-2013-03-27.jar config.properties.example example wiktionaryDump/house-example.xml.bz2 output/file.ttl</code>
+<code>java -jar dbpedia-wiktionary-2013-04-04.jar config.properties.default</code>

+This should create output files in the respective folder, e.g. sample-xml-dumps/dewiktionary/20130321/

 Note: you can actually test and debug the xml by using just a single page via a special Wiktionary Export function.
 Just save this XML to the "wiktionaryDump" folder: http://en.wiktionary.org/wiki/Special:Export/house